Sightseeing in Wells, England’s smallest city

 Anyone who is following this blog knows that I earn some pocket money by mystery shopping.
 Last week I was asked to go to Wells to buy some chocolate ice cream.
 My husband came with me and we had a good lunch at the Quarter Jack and visited the first world war exhibition in the museum.
 We both love Wells so I have written a few notes and taken some photos to encourage you to visit.

 Wells is England’s smallest city with only 12,000 inhabitants.
 It is a very easy bus ride from Bristol or Bath across the Mendips hills.
-You can also combine a visit to Wells with a trip to Glastonbury, home of the music festival, the Clark’s shopping village in Street or Cheddar caves.
+You can also combine a visit to Wells with a trip to Glastonbury, home of the music festival, Clark’s shopping village in Street or Cheddar caves.
 The tourist office has a town trail map and this provides a short walking tour of the main attractions.
 Wells takes its name from a spring in the garden of the bishop’s palace and water from it is still made to flow through the gutters to clean the streets.
 The Wells tourist website has more information about the city and its history.

 The Cathedral